The Volvo 240 was one of the Swedish firm’s most successful models; today, it makes for a practical, well-built classic. Here’s how to buy one

 Interior and trim

-The interior treatment of the 240 or 260 that you’re buying will depend upon its age and spec, with both cloth and leather upholstery featuring within the range.
-Either way, the fabrics used were always of a high quality, enabling a 240’s seats to remain in good condition even on high-mileage examples.
+The interior treatment of the Volvo 240 or 260 will depend upon its age and spec, with both cloth and leather upholstery featuring within the range.
+Either way, the fabrics used were always high quality, enabling a 240’s seats to remain in good condition even on high-mileage examples.
 Nevertheless, you should still look for wear around the front seat side bolsters, as well as the base of the driver’s seat in particular.

 The 240’s carpeting was also of a good quality and tended to last longer than that in many rivals, although you should check for signs of wear around the front floorpans.
 It also pays to have a feel around for signs of dampness, as any leaks from the windscreen (caused by a poor seal or perhaps rot around the pillars or bulkhead) can result in soggy carpets.

-If you’re buying a Volvo 240/260 estate, there’s every chance it will have led a hard life – which means paying particular attention to the state of its working end, with damage to the load area carpets and side panels being common.
+There’s every chance a Volvo 240 estate will have led a hard life – which means paying particular attention to the state of its working end, with damage to the load area carpets and side panels being common.
 This doesn’t prevent the car from being a useful workhorse, of course, but may be a problem depending on how fussy you are in terms of aesthetics.

 Although values of the evergreen Volvo 240 series have risen in recent years, this is one classic Volvo that still manages to offer decent value for money.
 It also happens to be one of the most usable classics of the last 40 years, with all the usual Volvo attributes of robustness, reliability and practicality in its favour.
 It might not be a driver’s car in the true sense of the term, but its army of loyal fans couldn’t care less about such trivialities.